pjames266/git_presentation/README.md

 other markdown files can be added to your repositories to ack as notes or instructions.

-Deleting a line of code
+and replacing it with a new line of code